 There were the nursery rhymes and playground chants you repeated so many times as a kid you feel like you’ll never get them out of your head.
 And the first time you found a tune that really seemed to capture the sensation of heartbreak.
 Not to mention the “favorite songs” you might list on a social media survey.
 At all ages and stages, music is a huge part of our lives.
-And music can be the key to unlocking the deep, entrenched memories of those suffering from dementia and Alzheimer’s.
+As research suggests, music therapy for dementia may be the key to unlocking the deep, entrenched memories of those suffering from dementia and Alzheimer’s.

 Regency Retirement Village of Huntsville was recently certified for a program called “Music and Memory”.
 We are the first and only memory care neighborhood in the Huntsville area using this program.
 It is a pilot program we hope to implement companywide before the end of the year.

 Studies and popular videos show that even unresponsive seniors who are challenged by short-term memories, overwhelmed by background noise, and who have trouble connecting to and relating to others can come alive when the right song is piped through their headphones.
 Their toes start tapping, their heads start to shake, and they begin to speak about the music they loved in their younger years, sharing feelings and opinions long dormant.

 Stimulating music with an up-tempo beat and strong percussion tends to build the energy of mental patients, while calm, slow music can soothe.
 Just like everyone else, there’s always the perfect song for any given moment.
 Depending on the individual’s mood and the time of day, syncopated rhythms can engage and inspire, and quiet melodies can help combat agitation.
 Music may be the food of love, and if so, the loved ones of memory care patients should play on.